wsdd2/FuckTWTB/README.md

 # FuckTWTB
-A small python script for auto reporting body temperature
+A small python script for auto reporting body temperature of SUES :P